Precision digital thermometer for professional kitchens and food safety.

 Sous Vide Temperature Guide

-Here’s a quick temperature guide for some of the most common food for sous vide:
+Here’s an easy temperature guide for some of the most commonly used foods for sous vide cooking.

-Tender beef and lamb (ribeye, sirloin, tenderloin, strip, rib chop, etc.)
+The tenderness of lamb and beef (ribeye, sirloin, or tenderloin strip, chop, etc.)

-Tender Pork (any cut that is 1.5-inch thick or less)
+Pork that is tender (any cut of pork that is 1.5 inches in thickness or less)

 Poultry (Chicken, Turkey, etc.)